codefrommars/ldtk_codegen/README.md

 # **LDtk Code Generator**

-Auxiliary library for generating C# classes mapped from objects defined in LDtk files.
+Auxiliary library for generating C# classes mapped from the objects defined in LDtk files.

 ## **Dependencies**

 * Newtonsoft.Json

 * The [quicktype generated file ](https://ldtk.io/files/quicktype/LdtkJson.cs)for loading LDtk json files

 ## **How to use**